dxw/playbook/src/working-here/what-to-expect-when-joining-dxw.md

 title: What to expect when joining dxw as an employee
 permalink: /:path/:basename/
 ---
 ## Onboarding

-After you’ve accepted a role at dxw a member of our HR team will be in touch with you to discuss your laptop, our vetting process and to answer any questions you may have.
+After you’ve accepted a role at dxw a member of our People team will be in touch with you to discuss your laptop, our vetting process and to answer any questions you may have.
 On your first day you will receive a welcome Trello which will tell you who your line manager and helper are, things to read and welcome notes